vast-data/cosmos-labs/data_engine/examples/serverless-function-hello-world/README.md

 ### 1. Building the Function

-To build your function for deployment:
+To build your function for testing (and deployment):

 ~~~bash
 vastde functions build hello-world